 There are many benefits to a pool—no one is likely to argue that.
 But there are just as many drawbacks, if not more so, that should be carefully considered.

-Let's take a closer look at some of the biggest downfalls of owning a pool to investigate whether or not keeping the pool makes financial sense in your case...
+Let's take a closer look at some of the biggest cons of owning a pool to investigate whether or not removing or filling in your pool makes financial sense in your case...

 Heating and water costs can be expensive.